29-Year-Old Cornerback – Baltimore Ravens

 There was no outlook written for Jerraud Powers in 2016.
 Check out the latest news below for more on his current fantasy value.

 Jerraud Powers Contract Information:

-Signed a three-year deal with the Cardinals in March of 2013.
+Signed a one-year contract with the Ravens in May of 2016.

 To instantly reveal our fantasy analysis of every player – including Jerraud Powers – simply subscribe now.